Can GNNs Learn Link Heuristics? A Concise Review and Evaluation of Link Prediction Methods: Limitation Analysis of Existing Methods

 First, as shown in Fig.~\ref{fig:baselines}, the performance of heuristic methods is not stable across the four datasets.
 For example, RA performs best on ogbl-ppa but second worst on ogbl-ddi.
 These results are consistent with the research of \cite{kovacs2019network} which indicates that many link heuristics are designed for specific applications and may perform well only on those specific graphs.
 Moreover, the unstable performance of every single heuristic confirms the need of combining multiple heuristics in link prediction, as shown in our Algorithm \ref{alg:GNNLP}.

 We also report the heuristic encoding results (Fig.~\ref{fig:HE}) obtained through Algorithm~\ref{alg:GNNLP} when only employing heuristic encoding.
 We find that it is not always true that the more the heuristics used, the better the performance of HE.
-In contrast, encoding a certain number of heuristics can yield the best performance, whereas encoding too many heuristics would pose an optimization challenge.
+In contrast, encoding a certain number of heuristics can yield the best results, whereas encoding too many heuristics would degrade performance.
+This may be due to optimization challenges, such as certain heuristics introducing strong correlations or biases that lead the model to converge to suboptimal local minima.

 The node embedding methods based on relative distance encoding (DeepWalk \cite{perozzi2014deepwalk}, NodePiece~\cite{galkin2021nodepiece}) perform slightly better than those based on matrix factorization (MF \cite{menon2011link}, FSSDNMF \cite{chen2022link}).
 Nevertheless, all these methods fall short compared to other methods.
 This could be attributed to the limitations of such methods, e.g., reliance solely on the adjacency matrix or unsupervised learning without link samples.
 This also underscores the critical role of link samples in supervising the training of node embeddings for link prediction.